 5. Security, including virus protection, single sign-on, firewalls and VPNs

 So, what’s the problem?
-The problem is that when the priorities of the CEO and CIO are not in synch it inevitably leads to, at best, misunderstandings about the value that IT is delivering to the organization and, at worst, a communications and credibility disconnect between the CEO and the CIO that can be difficult to repair.
-Neither one is good for the organization or for the CIO's career trajectory.
+The problem is that when the priorities of the CEO and CIO are not in synch it inevitably leads to, at best, misunderstandings about the value IT is delivering to the organization and, at worst, a communications and credibility disconnect between the CEO and the CIO that can be difficult to repair.
+Neither one is good for the organization or for the CIO’s career trajectory.

 The good news is that there is a way to fix this problem.

-First, it helps if both the CEO and CIO take the time to develop an appreciation of what each other does, and how that continually informs and shapes how they view their respective worlds.
+First, it helps if both the CEO and CIO take the time to develop an appreciation of what the other does, and how that continually informs and shapes how they view their respective worlds.
 This sounds easy but, in reality, it is anything but easy.

-The differences between CEOs and CIOs will always be there, but with some upfront effort from both parties, that gap can—and for the good of the organization—should be narrowed.
+The differences between CEOs and CIOs will always be there, but with some upfront effort from both parties, that gap can and — for the good of the organization — should be narrowed.